-Information about the geography of Ithaca
+About the geography of Ithaca island, Greece

 Located west of the mainland of Greece, in the Ionian Sea, Ithaca is part of the group of islands called Ionians and is the second smallest inhabited island of the group.
 Ithaca covers an area of about 95 sq km, with a maximum length of appreciatively 29 km and width of about 7 km and a coastline measuring 100 km.